The following information is only as accurate as the last update (Feb., 2020)! However, it is a starting point.

 This is a great, short, video posted on YouTube by Atlantick re tick removal – https://youtu.be/P0fH_2LRiYw.
 They have other good videos as well.

 Avoid folklore remedies such as “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Also don’t spin it around with a Q-tip.
 Your goal is to remove the tick as quickly as possible – not waiting for it to detach.
 You also don’t want it to regurgitate!

 If the tick was engorged and you don’t know how long it was attached for, I would highly recommend trying to get some antibiotics – just in case – as the longer the spirochetes are in your body, the more damage they can do!
 Sending the tick for testing is very beneficial as many different things can be transmitted.
 However, the ticks are not always tested for everything, and testing can take some time.
 Testing is also not for the purpose of diagnosing as the tick may have not transmitted anything.

-There are generally two types of ticks that bite in this area, the black-legged (deer) tick and the dog (wood) tick.
+There are generally two types of ticks that bite humans in this area, the black-legged (deer) tick and the dog (wood) tick.
 Apparently, Lone Star ticks have been found sporadically throughout the province.
 All can carry disease.
-If you are not sure what type of tick it is I have found the following website to be very handy – https://tickencounter.org/tick_identification/tickid_nonflash.
+If you are not sure what type of tick it is, I have found the following website to be very handy – https://tickencounter.org/tick_identification/tickid_nonflash.
 As well, a new resource is now available in the province.
 You can send photos to https://etick.ca/ and they will tell you the type of tick.
 Specific photos are required.
 The website explains what photos they need to be able to identify the tick.

 The following two places do Lyme disease testing of ticks: